Analysis | It’s time to talk about flattening the curve again

 Again, we’ve seen that increases in coronavirus infections have, in fact, strained intensive care units since the pandemic began.
 In the 20 states that have seen the most cases, there’s a consistent pattern: Days in which a higher percentage of ICU beds held patients being treated for covid-19 were days in which ICUs were closer to capacity.
 That is nothing if not intuitive, of course; someone sick with covid is necessarily going to increase the percentage of beds in use.
 But covid-19 is more preventable than other medical issues that might spur the need to be admitted to the ICU — particularly with vaccines available that greatly reduce the chance of serious illness.

 Vaccines were, in a way, the inheritor of the sentiment behind “flatten the curve.”
 The idea there was that people could take steps (staying at home more, social distancing) that would help the community broadly (by not overwhelming hospitals).
-Vaccines do something similar, asking people who may be at low risk to get a shot in order to reduce the likelihood that they’ll get infected and, therefore, to spread it to others.
+Vaccines do something similar, allowing potentially low-risk people to get a shot to reduce the likelihood that they’ll get infected and spread it to others.
 But with the intense focus on vaccines that has followed the deep politicization of the pandemic, that argument has often been explicitly rejected.
 Polling shows that those who aren’t vaccinated and Republicans (groups with a lot of overlap) see vaccination more as a personal choice than a social responsibility.

 The arrival of omicron as winter nears has led to a surge in new cases around the globe and in the United States, including in better-vaccinated states.
 Even if the rate of hospitalization is significantly lower than previous variants (for which there is some evidence), a small percentage of a big number can be a big number.
-And then we again run the risk of overwhelming hospitals and thereby putting even those at little risk from the virus at risk of more limited health-care options.
+And then we again run the risk of overwhelming hospitals and thereby putting even those at little risk from the virus at risk of more-limited health-care options.

 So maybe it’s time to revive “flatten the curve.”
-Maybe emphasizing that the rampant spread of the virus means a strain on hospitals — and, crucially, on health-care workers — will serve as an incentive for people to take steps like masking that would prevent their mild infection from spreading to other people.
+Maybe emphasizing that the rampant spread of the virus means a strain on hospitals — and, crucially, on health-care workers — will serve as an incentive for people to take steps such as masking that would prevent their mild infection from spreading to other people.

 We were wrong about Purell.
 But we were right that flooding hospitals with preventable illness was not helpful.